Salem Street, Gosberton, PE11 4NQ

 For all events, please check the calendar in the Forthcoming Events section.

-This meets on the second Thursday of each month from September to June, (excluding December), at 7.30 pm, with a programme of light, general interest talks for ladies.
+- Ladies Circle - This meets on the second Thursday of each month but not January at 7.30pm with a programme of light general interest talks.

-This meets on the last Thursday of each month, (excluding August and December), for a three-course lunch at 12 noon.
-The cost is £6.
+- Senior Citizens Lunch Club - This meets on the last Thursday of each month, (excluding August and December), for a three-course lunch at 12 noon.
+The cost is £8.
 Places have to be booked, and there is unfortunately a waiting list.

 Flower Festival